MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 - `aggregate_families` is **19/19**: `561_tposechain_aggfuncs.in.sql` carries the
   surface its siblings carry, every statement binding a generic transition or final function, so the family needs no kernel of its own.
-  `tempspatialrel_families`, **10/13**: `tposechain`, `tpcpoint`, `tpcpatch`.
+- `tempspatialrel_families`, **12/13**: `tpcpatch`.
-  ⛔ That one projects onto a file the family does NOT have, so closing it ADDS SURFACE.
+  ⛔ It projects onto a conversion the family does NOT have: every delegating family reaches `tgeometry`, and a `pcpatch` has no geometry conversion at all, so closing it ADDS a MEOS entry rather than a manifest line.
 That is a functional decision for the owner, not a governance one.
 - `distance_families`, **10/15** of the value-domain types: `posechainset`,
   `h3indexset`, `quadbinset`, `pcpointset`, `pcpatchset`. `posechainset` is deliberate and `setfamilies.yaml` says so in place — a pose chain has no